pkgcore/pkgcore/doc/man/pkgcore.rst

 * /etc/portage/repos.conf

-  Minimal support is provided for /etc/portage/repos.conf so most of the attributes supported by portage aren't available.
+  The only way to add repos to pkgcore is to use repos.conf, PORTDIR and PORTDIR_OVERLAY settings in make.conf are not respected anymore.

+  In addition, not all fields that portage supports are used by pkgcore.
+  Currently in repo sections the only supported fields are 'location', 'priority', 'sync-type', and 'sync-uri' while 'main-repo' is the only supported field in the default section.
 Support for more attributes will be added in the future, but pkgcore is unlikely to ever support the full set used by portage.

+* /etc/make.conf

+  Config values are only loaded from /etc/portage/make.conf, the deprecated /etc/make.conf location is not checked anymore.

 * FEATURES="preserve-libs"